raincatcher-beta/raincatcher-demo-auth/README.md

 # Data reset endpoint
 This service exposes an additional endpoint that is intended for tests and demonstrations at `DELETE /admin/reset`, which causes the underlying data store to be reseeded with the original data for users.

+**WARNING**: The above endpoint delete all data created during the life of the application.
+This is intended for development purposes only.
+Do not use this for production applications.

 Make sure to deactivate this endpoint when building your own solution on top of this demo, by editing [this file](./lib/routes/admin/index.js).